debe7408/e-mapis/doc/E-MAPIS_documentation.md

 - **PERFORMANCE**

 The application itself will do minimal calculations in itself because everything is considered to be calculated in the database.
 Therefore, the application will not use a lot of the device's resources (this is yet to be determined fully when the application is developed).
 Responding to the user's data input should not take more than 5 seconds, because these are simple queries to the database, while responding to the user's navigation between pannels, will depend mostly on the hardware and it's overload, it should not take more than also 5 seconds with minimal requirements.

+- **ARCHITECTUAL DECISIONS**

+For the relational database management system - PostgreSQL will be used.
+For the service that is the medium for the connection between the application and DBMS server - PostgREST will be used.
+The application will be written using AndroidStudio in Java and XML.